glitchpop-frenzy/ddd_architecture_flutter/README.md

 Infrastructure : It interacts with APIs, databases and device sensors (if any).
 We have to design it in such a way that if we want to change the database say from sqlite to no sql database, we won't need tochange anything outside from this layer.
 It has 3 parts : REPOSITORIES, DATA TRANSFER OBJECTS and DATA SOURCES.
 Repositories play an important part of being the boundary b/w the boundary and application layer and outside world.
 Hence, all exception will be handled in the Repositories and the data will be sent accordingly to the domain layer entities.
 Also, if you don't use Firebase Firestore (which handles caching of data as well) then the caching logic also comesin Respositories.
 The sole purpose of Data Transfer Objects is to convert data b/w entities and value objects from Domain layer and plain data coming from API/Database/source.

+To generate all the FILE_NAME.freezed.dart file in your system run the following command :
+`flutter pub run build_runner watch --delete-conflicting-outputs`